Skip to content

 Traces

-A trace is a normalized log of every tool call your AI agent made during a session:
+A trace is a normalized log of every tool call your agent made:

 • Which tools were called